chrissearle/www_cso/posts/2020/01/29-monitoring-ip-changes.md

 title: Monitoring IP changes
 date: 2020-01-29 11:49 +0100
 tags: ipify, cloudflare, node-red, mqtt, mosquitto, grafana, influx, cron
+intro: My ISP connection to home does not offer a static IP address.
+It does maintain a stable IP address - but after a period offline (either a fault or a power failure or similar) then that IP address may change.
+How to monitor this?
 ---

 My ISP connection to home does not offer a static IP address.
 It does maintain a stable IP address - but after a period offline (either a fault or a power failure or similar) then that IP address may change.